Hkattelu/Hkattelu.github.io/_posts/2016-01-07-Project-2-Hungarian_Algorithm.markdown

 <h3>The Selection Step</h3>

 In this step we are given an m x n matrix with some random numbers in it, some of which are zeroes.
-What we must do here is select certian zeroes from the matrix such that each row and each column has exactly one selected zero.
+What we must do here is select certain zeroes from the matrix such that each row and each column has exactly one selected zero.
 If we have more rows than columns or vice versa, then certain rows or columns will not have a zero.